utluiz/sole-generator/README.md

     Sole s = SoleBuilder.generateRandomConsistentInt(32, -10, 10);

 Where `32` is the number of variables or just the  matrix size.
+The next parameters define the range of random numbers.